Suicide legislation: New South Wales

 On 21 September 2017 National Party MLC Trevor Khan introduced the Voluntary Assisted Dying Bill 2017 into the New South Wales Parliament.
-The Bill was modelled on the Oregon Death With Dignity Act, and was developed by a cross party working group that considered 72 "substantial" submissions.
-The Bill contained what advocates labelled a "raft of safeguards" including a seven-person oversight board to review all assisted deaths.
+The bill was modelled on the Oregon Death With Dignity Act, and was developed by a cross party working group that considered 72 "substantial" submissions.
+The bill contained what advocates labelled a "raft of safeguards" including a seven-person oversight board to review all assisted deaths.
 The upper house debated the bill throughout several sittings in November 2017, and on 16 November the bill was voted down 20 votes to 19.

 In October 2021 independent MLA Alex Greenwich introduced the Voluntary Assisted Dying Bill into the lower house of the Parliament.
 The legislation was subjected to a cross-party conscience vote, after Premier and Liberal Party leader Dominic Perrottet indicated he would grant Liberal members a conscience vote.
 The legislation was passed in the Legislative Assembly on 26 November 2021 by 52 votes to 32, and proceeded to the Legislative Council.
 The bill passed the Legislative Council by 23 votes to 15 on 19 May 2022, with amendments attached, that were agreed to by the Assembly that same day.
 The legislation received royal assent on 27 May 2022, and went into effect 18 months thereafter (i.e: 28 November 2023).
-New South Wales was the last of the six Australian states to legislate for assisted dying.
+New South Wales was the last of the six Australian states to legislate assisted dying.

-Under the provisions of the legislation, a person may make a request for a voluntary assisted death to a specialist doctor, which is lodged with the Voluntary Assisted Dying Board.
+Under the provisions of the legislation, a person may request a voluntary assisted death from a specialist doctor, which is lodged with the Voluntary Assisted Dying Board.
 If the doctor is satisfied that the person has the capacity to make the decision and is doing so voluntarily and determines that the person meets the criteria (i.e: they have a terminal illness that will result in death within six months, or a neurodegenerative condition that will result in death within 12 months, and whose suffering is such that it creates a painful condition that cannot be tolerably relieved), they can approve the request.
 The same process must then be followed by a second independent doctor.
 The person may then make a written request declaring their intention to end their life, which must be witnessed by two people and then be submitted to the board.
 A final request must be made five days later and a review done by the first doctor, who can then apply to the Voluntary Assisted Dying Board to allow access to a substance to end their patient's life.
 The person may administer the relevant substance themselves or have a health practitioner do it.